Avraam Papadopoulos: Olympiacos

 On 4 July 2008 the player was transferred to Olympiacos for 2.5 million euros on a four-year contract.
 Avraam stated this during a press conference, "I came to Olympiacos, and not Panathinaikos, because it was the best choice for me.
 The ideal choice.
 I would not like to say anything else and it does not make sense to talk about the past.
 I will work as hard as I can to make the team reach its goals and objectives in both Europe and Greece".

 Papadopoulos made his debut against Anorthosis Famagusta FC in a 3–0 away loss.
 He finished 2008–09 season with 22 league matches.
 He started the next season by scoring against ŠK Slovan Bratislava in a 0–2 away win.
 This was his first goal for Olympiacos.
-He managed to score a crucial goal against P.A.O.K.
-F.C. in a 1–2 away win.
+He managed to score a crucial goal against PAOK in a 1–2 away win.
 He also scored against AEK Athens F.C. in a 1–2 home loss.
 He completed 28 league appearances and he scored 2 goals.
 His partnership with Olof Mellberg at the centre of defence played a vital role for Olympiacos as they won back-to-back championships in the 2010–11 and 2011–12 seasons.

 On 24 June 2011 he was accused by the Athens prosecutor for his alleged involvement in match-fixing, as the list of those implicated in the scandal that has rocked Greek football grew.
-Papadopoulos, who plays for champions Olympiacos, was also included in the list along with another high profile player, Kostas Mendrinos, who is on the books of Aris.
+Papadopoulos, who played for champions Olympiacos, was also included in the list along with another high profile player, Kostas Mendrinos, who is on the books of Aris.
 Finally, he was acquitted by these allegations by the Five Member Court of Appeal of Athens.

 Following his injury in the Euro 2012 tournament, it was revealed that Papadopoulos had torn his ACL.
-After an eight-month absence, Papadopoulos returned to play by entering as a substitute for Kostas Manolas on the 46th minute of a 1–0 victory over Kavala F.C. on 30 January 2013.
+After an eight-month absence, Papadopoulos returned to play by entering as a substitute for Kostas Manolas on the 46th minute of a 1–0 victory over Kavala on 30 January 2013.
 On 10 March 2013 he managed to score 2 goals against AEK Athens F.C. in a 3–0 home win.
 With that win Olympiacos claimed the 40th champion in his history.
-He also scored in the final match of the season, against Panionios GSS in a 2–1 home win after an assist of Ariel Ibagaza.
+He also scored in the final match of the season, against Panionios in a 2–1 home win after an assist of Ariel Ibagaza.

 Papadopoulos' injury issues were a constant companion during the 2013/14 season.
 That year, the club's captain was mired by various mishaps, but even so, he managed to show off what "metal" is made of.